-Despite the fact that there is nothing complicated about applying dissolve transition to videos you add to your projects in Filmora9, finding ways to maximize the visual impact of the effect can be a bit more complicated.
+Despite the fact that there is nothing complicated about applying dissolve transition to videos you add to your projects in Filmora, finding ways to maximize the visual impact of the effect can be a bit more complicated.
 So here are a few tips that might help you use Dissolve transition more effectively.

 Be Moderate – It is easy to fall in love with the Dissolve transition because it offers an easy solution to each and every cut.
 However, this doesn’t mean that you should add it to all cuts in your video, because if you do so, your video might become predictable.

 Don’t use Dissolve in Dialogue Scenes – Overlapping the shots of two characters who are having a conversation can be confusing to the viewer.
 Keep in mind that Dissolve is commonly used to depict the passage of time, which means that it can be quite effective at the beginning or the end of a sequence that contains dialogue, but transitioning between two characters while they are in the middle of a conversation is just silly.

 Combine Dissolve with Other Visual Effects – Sometimes you simply have to try out different things to get the result you want.
-Mixing the Dissolve transition with different effects like Gaussian Blur or any other visual effect Filmora9 offers will enable you to create a visual statement that makes your video more powerful.
+Mixing the Dissolve transition with different effects like Gaussian Blur or any other visual effect Filmora offers will enable you to create a visual statement that makes your video more powerful.

 Dissolve transitions can help you make better videos in so many different ways, but relying too much on this effect may end up being pointless.
 Finding creative ways to incorporate this effect into your videos is going to make them more authentic, although it is important to learn how to recognize the right context in which a Dissolve transition is going to be the most effective.
-Besides Dissovle transition, Filmora9 features many other transitions as well, such as fade, ripple, 3D and speed blur.
-Download the free version of Filmora9 to have a try.
+Besides Dissovle transition, Filmora features many other transitions as well, such as fade, ripple, 3D and speed blur.
+Download the free version of Filmora to have a try.

 Liza Brown is a writer and a lover of all things video.